Department of Plant Sciences

 The Sports and Urban Turfgrass Management program focuses on the science and technology for the management of quality turf in such areas as golf courses, sports facilities, parks, and home lawns.
 A graduate should be competent in grass physiology, soil science, proper irrigation practices, pest control, budgeting of resources, and personnel management.
 Graduates may work in the turf industry, which encompasses not only turf managers, but also the production of seed, sod or other turfgrass materials, manufacturing and marketing of products for turf management, business management, manpower development, consulting, and other services.

-The Sports and Urban Turfgrass Management major is a four-year curriculum leading to a B.S. degree.
 Students have the opportunity to minor in other programs of interest.

 Turf Club: The goals of the Turf Club are to provide students with opportunities to share information, connect with the turf industry, gain real world experience, and broaden their knowledge.
 The club organizes field trips, topic discussions, and presentations by guest speakers.
 Other activities include attending regional and national turf conferences, community service, and fundraising.